apache/arrow/docs/source/python/extending_types.rst

-Secondly, the pandas ``ExtensionDtype`` on its turn needs to have the ``__from_arrow__`` method implemented: a method that given a pyarrow Array or ChunkedArray of the extesion type can construct the corresponding pandas ``ExtensionArray``.
+Secondly, the pandas ``ExtensionDtype`` on its turn needs to have the ``__from_arrow__`` method implemented: a method that given a pyarrow Array or ChunkedArray of the extension type can construct the corresponding pandas ``ExtensionArray``.
 This method should have the following signature::